MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/non-eng-articles.md

 If you've existing knowledge articles or are planning to create knowledge articles in any language other than English, use the following procedure to resolve an indexing issue in Microsoft SQL Server 2016.
 This issue deals with non-English characters that are used in only the Analyst Content and the Internal Content fields in a knowledge article.
 You must perform this procedure on the computer that hosts the System Center - Service Manager database.
 You have two tasks to perform.
 The first is to edit the registry, and the second is to run a series of SQL Server query commands on the Service Manager database.

 > [!NOTE]
-> The indexing issue has been resolved in the later versions of Microsoft SQL Server (after Microsoft SQL Server 2016).
-However, if the issue persists, follow this same procedure given for Microsoft SQL Server 2016.
+> The indexing issue has been resolved in the later versions of Microsoft SQL Server 2016.
+However, if the issue persists, resolve it by using the same procedure outlined for Microsoft SQL Server 2016.

 > [!CAUTION]
 >  Incorrectly editing the registry might severely damage your system; therefore, before making changes to the registry, back up any valued data on the computer.